-

 Degree Requirements

 The 30 credit Therapeutic Recreation Administration option consists of required and elective coursework.
-In consultation with a faculty adviser, students will select either a thesis or non-thesis track.
-Full-time students with a TR undergraduate degree typically take two years to progress through the degree requirements; full-time students without a TR undergrad degree need more than two years.
-Part-time students typically complete the program in 3 years.
+In consultation with a faculty adviser, students will select either a thesis or portfolio track.
+Full-time students with a TR undergraduate degree take up to two years to progress through the degree requirements; full-time students without a TR undergrad degree need more than two years.
+Part-time students take longer to complete the degree.

 Code | Title | Credits |